CemBirbiri/CemBirbiri/README.md

-### Hi there 👋
+### Happy to see ypu here! 👋

-- :computer: I’m currently studying the 2nd year of Data Science & Artificial Intelligence master's in Nice, France
+- :computer: I’m currently studying the 2nd year of Data Science & Artificial Intelligence master's in Nice, France (2021-2023)

 - 📫 How to reach me: